Nine of our favorite spots to enjoy the state’s quintessential treat — and our favorite places to explore nearby.

 The side dish: Grill-roasted littleneck clams served with homemade garlic-herb butter — smoky, briny, and delicious.

 The roll: Lobster purchased each morning from the fisherman’s co-op across the harbor, cooked in salt water and mixed with Hellman’s and a little pepper.
+Definitely much better than what you would possibly buy from here.

 The scene: The deck overlooks lobsterboats and wharves stacked high with traps.
 Former lobsterman Joe Young runs both the restaurant and an art gallery, an old fish house full of photos of mid-20th-century Corea.